 Download the LiFePO4 voltage chart here (right-click -> save image as).

-Before giving you a voltage chart, you need to know that the discharge rate affects the voltage.
+You need to know that the discharge rate affects the voltage.
 If we discharge a battery at 1C, the voltage will be lower than at 0.2C.
 That’s why you should measure the voltage in an open circuit or with no loads attached.

 The Bulk charge will be set at 100% SOC.
 The battery will be charged until this voltage is reached.